krish3010/PetClassification/README.md

 Used Inception Network Layer 7 as the intermediary weights and extended 2 layers from that.

 I have also saved the model so that I need not do the training again.
+The final model can be found at this link: https://drive.google.com/file/d/131qlSAaY9jzF1eiR7YVzTDNHO_ifYhm6/view?usp=sharing

 I added an option of uploading an Image and then it gives out the ouput whether its a cat or a dog.
 It has almost 99% accuracy in differenciating between cat and dog.